WorldCereal/worldcereal-classification/README.md

 Comprehensive documentation is available at the following link: https://worldcereal.github.io/worldcereal-documentation/

+## Support
+Questions, suggestions, feedback?
+Use [our forum**](https://forum.esa-worldcereal.org/) to get in touch with us and the rest of the community!

 ## License

 This project is licensed under the terms of the MIT License.
 See the [LICENSE](LICENSE) file for details.